For most women, and many men, you inspect your face carefully, noticing all of the areas where flaws are present, and also where they are not.

 Other Treatments and Prevention Methods for Neck Lines/Wrinkles

 Besides creams and lotions, professional treatments and neck exercises can help to reduce the appearance of neck wrinkles.
 The neck exercises will work to strengthen your neck muscles in order to keep the skin toned and taunt.

 Some popular professional treatments for this purpose include Botox injections, as well as laser treatments, to the extreme of a full facelift.

 There are also nutritional supplements that can be effective for fighting all types of neck wrinkles.

 If you notice tissue sagging from your neck with a loss of contour, then you may need to consider medical therapies including a surgical neck lift that will remove all of the excess fat and skin and completely reposition the platysma muscle.

 When it comes down to it, you need to apply anything to your neck that you use on your face.
 There are several experts that agree that the neck is much harder to repair after the damage is done.

 Instead, you should take steps to prevent damage and wrinkles in the first place.
-There are many non-surgical strategies that can be used to successfully reduce the chance of neck wrinkles appearing.
+There are many non-surgical strategies that can be used to successfully reduce neck wrinkles appearing.